tommyku/blog3/content/blog/a-self-hosting-lifecycle.md

 >
 > ...except that you can abandon it anytime you want (kind of).

-This post go through the process I used to decide whether to self-host something, how to keep the service up-to-date and how to tell when I don't need it anymore.
+This post goes through the process I used to decide whether to self-host something, how to keep the service up-to-date and how to tell when I don't need it anymore.
 I will mention a couple pitfalls I encountered when self-hosting that made switching or shutting down a self-hosted service difficult.